 Mammography differs significantly in many respects from the rest of diagnostic imaging.

-In 2017, the Adrenal Subcommittee of the Incidental Findings Committee of the American College of Radiology published a revised algorithm for the management of incidental adrenal masses in patients who are:
+The management of incidental adrenal masses revised in 2017 by the Adrenal Subcommittee of the Incidental Findings Committee of the American College of Radiology is an algorithm for the management of patients who are:

 adults (i.e. 18-year-old or over)